SiyuanSong2004/SiyuanSong2004.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 My name is Siyuan Song(宋思远).
 I am a 3rd-year Undergrad at [UT Linguistics](https://liberalarts.utexas.edu/linguistics/).
 I am a member of [UT CompLing Group](https://sites.utexas.edu/compling/) and part of [UT NLP community](https://www.nlp.utexas.edu/).
-I'm fortunate to be advised by Dr. [Kyle Mahowald](https://mahowak.github.io/) and to work with a great team here.
-I worked as a Visiting Undergraduate Research Intern at [CoCoDev@Harvard](https://www.cocodev.org/) in the summer of 2024 mentored by Dr. [Jennifer Hu](https://jennhu.github.io/).
+I'm fortunate to be advised by Dr. [Kyle Mahowald](https://mahowak.github.io/) and to work with a great team at UT.
+I had the honor of working as a Visiting Undergraduate Research Intern at [CoCoDev@Harvard](https://www.cocodev.org/) in the summer of 2024 mentored by Dr. [Jennifer Hu](https://jennhu.github.io/).

 Before transferring to UT at 2024 Fall, I was an undergrd at [School of Foreign Languages@SJTU](https://sfl.sjtu.edu.cn/en/).
 There, I had the honor of develving into the field of Computational Linguistics under the guidance of Dr. [Hai Hu](https://huhailinguist.github.io/).
 I am happy to work with [SJTU CL Lab](https://huhailinguist.github.io/lab/) even after I left SJTU.

+Currently, I'm [MIT BCS](https://bcs.mit.edu/) and working with [Thomas Clark](https://thomashikaru.github.io/) at [TedLab](https://tedlab.mit.edu/) and [CPL](http://cpl.mit.edu/).

 In general, my research aims to:

-- use computational models to understand the underlying mechanism of language generalization and language transfer.
+- use computational models to understand the underlying mechanism of language acquisition (first language, second language) and language processing.

-- Study the role of context (i.e. visual hints, pragmatics) in language learning.
+- Study the role of context (visual hints, pragmatics...) in language learning.

 - Evaluate language models in a scientific and cognitive-inspired way.